WSU-CS6420-AA/cs6420-project-starter/README.md

 You may run a subset of the test cases by passing an argument tag.

 ```
+./tester1 [tag1]

-./tester [tag1]
+./tester2 [tag1]
 ```

 This will run all the test cases tagged with `[tag1]`.

 ## Compile and run
-From inside the build folder (run `cd build` if needed), run the following commands to compile and run your application:
+From inside the build folder (run `cd build` if needed), run the following commands to compile and run your programs:

 ```
+make prog1
+./prog1

-make main
+make prog2
-./main
+./prog2
 ```

 **NOTE**: All files should be read from or written to the `resources` folder.